 Regularly clear your cache, cookies and browsing history.
 Consider deleting your browser's cache and your browsing history after each session, or on a periodic basis, so that any account information and browsing history are removed.

 Log out.
 When your online banking is complete log out before closing the browser or going to the next website.
 Always log out and close the browser every time you leave your computer.

-"Phishing" is a scam used by cyber criminals who imitate legitimate banking/financial organisations through emails.
-Cyber criminals use this technique to obtain personal information including login information such as usernames, passwords and PINs.
+Phishing is a scam used by cyber criminals who imitate legitimate banking/financial organisations through emails.
+Cyber criminals use this technique to obtain personal information including login credentials.
 Victims are persuaded to provide these details either by logging on to fraudulent websites or – less frequently – by phone or fax.

 Awkward greeting.
 A phishing email may address the customer with a generic greeting (“Dear valued customer” or something similar) rather than by name.

 Spelling and bad grammar.
 Cyber criminals are not renowned for correct grammar and spelling.
 If you notice spelling and grammatical mistakes in an email, it is most likely a phishing email.